THE SERVICE AND ITS BENEFICIARIES

-The Service Provider undertakes to provide health care services in accordance with the Contract and any attachments thereto and the provisions of the GTC, with a content specified in the Contract and any attachments thereto (hereinafter referred to as the Services), to the persons stated as Beneficiaries in the Contract.
-The Service Provider shall perform its activity through involving its employees, subcontractors and partners or agents employed on the basis of separate contracts.
-The Service Provider hereby declares that it has any and all licences from the specialised authorities which the Service Provider needs in order to provide Services.
-The Client shall order the Service Provider’s Services as from the date of entry into force of the Contract, and the Client shall assume an obligation to use such services in accordance with the terms and conditions of the Contract, and to fully meet its contractual obligations.
+The Service Provider undertakes to provide health care services to the Client and its Beneficiaries stated below, under the terms and conditions of the Contract and its annexes, and in the GTC.
+The Service Provider shall perform its activities through its employees, and through the use of its agents, partners and subcontractors on the basis of separate contracts.
+When providing the Service, in the case of using a subcontractor, the Service Provider shall sell to the Client the service requested (ordered) by the Client in an unchanged form.
+The Service Provider hereby declares that it has any and all licenses from the specialized authorities which the Service Provider needs in order to provide the Services.
+The Client shall order the Service Provider’s Services as from the date of entry into force of the Contract and undertakes to use such services in accordance with the terms of the Contract, and to fully meet its contractual obligations.

 Opening hours of Dr. Rose Private Hospital are as follows:

 - Monday to Thursday 8:00 a.m. to 8:00 p.m., Friday 8:00 a.m. to 5:00 p.m.; the hospital is closed at weekends and on public holidays.

 - The Service Provider shall have the right to change the opening hours of the Hospital.
 The changed opening hours will be published by the Service Provider on its website (www.drrose.hu) and the new opening hours will take effect upon publication on the website.
 In the event of any discrepancy between these Regulations and the opening hours on the website, the opening hours shown on the website shall prevail.

 - Services are available only by prior appointment.
 Appointments are arranged by the Service Provider's call center from Monday to Friday between 7:30 a.m. and 8:00 p.m. on +36 1 377 6737.
 Online appointment booking is also available via the Service Provider's website.